 1. Not Meeting the Deadline:

-Filing returns at the last moment is a common issue.
+Filing returns to the last moment is a common issue.
 It is quite possible to miss the due date if any complications arise while filling the forms or during submission.

 Make sure you send all financial details to your CPA well in advance, so he/she has time to organize it.
 This way, you can avail the deductions and credits due to you.